amiaopensource/homebrew-amiaos/README.md

 ## Code of Conduct

 Our code of conduct is [Contributor Covenant](CODE_OF_CONDUCT.md).
 All contributors agree to abide by its terms.
-To report violations contact a member of the [Goverance Interest Group](https://github.com/amiaopensource/governance).
+To report violations contact a member of the [Governance Interest Group](https://github.com/amiaopensource/governance).

 ## Maintainers